 To assist with the integration to the provincial Meter Data Management Repository (MDM/R) staff attended relevant IESO training sessions as well as further training sessions provided by Util-Assist.

-Registration paperwork and integration project plan were filed with the IESO on October 8, 2010.
-AS2 connectivity software to facilitate data integration with the MDM/R was selected and installed on October 18, 2010 and connectivity testing was scheduled with the IESO for October 20, 2010.
-The project plan called for Unit Testing to be executed on January 17, 2011 but due to some delays, was completed on March 7, 2011, and System Integration (SIT) and Qualification Testing (QT) on May 2, 2011, in preparation for cutover to live data transfer with the MDMR by May 2, 2011.
+Registration paperwork and integration project plan were filed with the IESO in October and December, 2009 respectively.

+AS2 connectivity software to facilitate data integration with the MDM/R was selected and installed in March, 2010 and connectivity testing was successfully completed with the IESO on March 31, 2010.

+The project plan called for Unit Testing to be executed in the April to June, 2010 timeframe but due to some delays, the integration project plan was re-filed and a new wave assignment was approved.
+Under the revised plan, unit testing was completed as scheduled in December, 2010 and System Integration (SIT) and Qualification Testing (QT) were completed in January and March, 2011 respectively in preparation for cutover to live data transfer with the MDMR by March 8, 2011.

 The ability to meet these targeted timelines was to a large extent contingent upon various software systems delivering the promised functionality and suppliers meeting their contractual obligations.
-Cutover to production was attained on May 17, 2011.
+Cutover to production was attained on March 28, 2011.